-If we were to expend all of the net proceeds of our initial public offering and the sale of the private placement warrants, other than the proceeds deposited in the trust account, and without taking into account interest, if any, earned on the trust account, the redemption amount received by shareholders upon our dissolution would be \$10.20.
+If we were to expend all of the net proceeds of our initial public offering and the sale of the private placement warrants, other than the proceeds deposited in the trust account, based on the amount in the trust account as of December 31, 2023 the per-share redemption amount received by shareholders upon our dissolution would be approximately \$11.13 (before taking into account the withdrawal of interest to pay taxes, if any, and of up to \$100,000 to pay dissolution expenses).
 The proceeds deposited in the trust account could, however, become subject to the claims of our creditors which would have higher priority than the claims of our public shareholders.
-We cannot assure you that the actual per-share redemption amount received by shareholders will not be less than \$10.20.
+We cannot assure you that the actual per-share redemption amount received by shareholders will not be less than \$11.13.
 While we intend to pay such amounts, if any, we cannot assure you that we will have funds sufficient to pay or provide for all creditors' claims.